 Software Installation

 This page contains instructions to install and test the software required for ENGR-2350.
-A video version of the instructions may be found on Youtube: ENGR-2350 Software Install Video.

 1. Code Composer Studio Installation